Cdevenish/r2EO/README.md

 templates with common extents, resolution and projection for whole project.

 eo_*
-Functions for downloading spatial covariates:
+Functions for downloading spatial covariates from LPDAAC

 osm_*
 Functions for downloading Open Street Maps data and creating distance rasters from these.

-sd_*
-Functions for creating study area designs, using suda muda, and placing points along linear networks.
-Requires a conda environment for sudamuda.
-See `sd_python install`

-hydro_*
-Functions for extracting river networks
-NOTE: in development still, and needs access to stored copies of hydroSHEDs data.

 ### Usage overview
-See also detailed help files for each function
+See detailed help files for each function

 #### Spatial covariates
 DEMs: ASTER or SRTM